Our expert teams run clinics in chronic respiratory conditions across all our locations.

 What can you do?

 The most effective treatment is to stop smoking.
 This will reduce the rate of decline as we are unable to reverse this condition.

 If you wish to give up smoking please contact the Stop Smoking Service on 01274 437700.

-Most of the treatments available are about trying to alleviate symptoms.
+Most of the treatments available for COPD are about trying to alleviate symptoms.
 During our clinics and usual surgery times we are happy to discuss these various options.

 COPD reviews are carried out as part of our Long Term Conditions programme.